ngomanhthong0812/BeanDienMay/wp-content/plugins/smart-slider-3/readme.txt

 9. Enhance your site with our FREE Layer Slider's stylish layers for a better user experience.

 == Changelog ==

+= 3.5.1.24 - 15.
+October 2024 =
+* Feature: Hide layer when variable is not empty option at dynamic slides.
+* Feature: Asset (css, js) injector code improved.
+* Feature: Active thumbnails will get aria-current="true" attribute.
+* Feature: Container element of bullets will get role="group" attribute.
+* Feature: Aria-label option for the container element of bullets.
+* Feature: Blockquote option for Heading layer.
+* Fix: Some background animations are buggy in Chrome, so we rewrote them to use a different animation system.
+* Fix: Post IDs option cleared the given post's cache at every page visit.
+* Fix: WordPress free installer will include unminified js and css files.
+* Fix: Generic font family names won't have quotemarks around them.
+* Fix: Autoplay button didn't have width and height attributes.

 = 3.5.1.23 - 11.
 April 2024 =
 * Fix: At WordPress Posts generator if you have a meta data or ACF data with a name already used as a variable, it can get overwritten.